UMAprotocol/docs/docs/developers/emp-deployment.md

 Simulating Deployment...
 Simulation successful.
 Expected Address: 0x44978157afE92c926619EBB54599bbc483eBe871
 ```

+### Alternative contract deployment tool

+As an alternative to deploying your contract manually, you can use a community made contract deployer.
+The [deployer tool](https://syntheticbuilder.xyz/) allows you to deploy the same EMP contracts as the above tutorial at the trade-off of being able to customize parameters.
+Contracts launched with this tool are still eligible for Developer Mining Rewards.

+Please note: this tool has successfully deployed contracts to mainnet and is community built and maintained.
+Use at own risk.

 ## Post-Deployment

 After following this tutorial, you will have successfully deployed an EMP contract!
 You will need to navigate to your contract address on Etherscan and mint an initial position to set the [GCR](/synthetic-tokens/glossary#global-collateralization-ratio-gcr).
 This can be done by calling the `create(collateralAmount, numTokens)` function.
 [Here](/build-walkthrough/minting-etherscan) is a full walkthrough of minting tokens via Etherscan.